c0d3p0/it-talent/README.md

 Obs:
 <br/>
-In order to test, just download the binaries in the folder "it-talent-binaries", execute them and access the application through http://<a/>localhost:8080.
-Binaries were compiled with Java 12.
+There are binaries inside the folder "it-talent-binaries", execute them and access the application through http://<a/>localhost:8080.
+Binaries were compiled using Java 12.
 <br/><br/>

 **Technologies Used**

-Java 8+ <br/>
+Java 12 <br/>
 Spring Boot <br/>
 Spring MVC <br/>
 Spring Data <br/>